Dialect discrimination

 Dialect discrimination refers to the unequal treatment of those whose dialect contains linguistic features identifying them with a certain geographical or social group.
+It is connected to linguistic discrimination and linguistic racism.

 One may experience dialect discrimination in a number of settings, but this type of discrimination may be most prominent in the workplace.
 While there is not enough data to know how often it occurs, it is possible that a number of people may experience dialect discrimination during the job application process, as employers strive for their staff to utilize a more “standardized” or “neutral” form of speaking.

 Dialect discrimination may also be present in education and politics.
 Children in school whose dialect does not closely resemble the standard form of speaking may not receive the same education.
 Likewise, those who speak in a manner that is not associated with the common dialect of an area or country may be slandered or even unable to vote in politics.
-It is disputed whether or not this form of discrimination is prohibited by the EEOC.
+It is disputed whether this form of discrimination is prohibited by the EEOC.

-Discrimination
+Connections to other factors

 Discrimination can be defined as the unfair treatment of a person or a group based on something for which they identify.
 Discrimination is often seen as categorical.
 Some categorical examples of this include, but are not limited to; race, gender, age or sexual orientation.
-Although it is not clear why humans practice discrimination, many researchers believe that it may stem from fear and misunderstanding of something, like a dialect, that others may not resonate with.
-This article will mainly focus on the discrimination that is dialect and language-based.

-How specific language discrimination is linked
+Dialect discrimination is linked to perceptions of dialects in relation to race, class, national origin, and other categories.
+For instance, in the United States, Southern accents are associated with lower class individuals, and there is a resulting reduction in pay offered to those with Southern accents compared to accents perceived as more "neutral."